Reduce Inflammation With Nutrition For a Healthy Core (Part 2)

 8. Get help from an expert in inflammation, allergies and/or functional medicine to restore your microbiome.
-Getting to the heart of inflammation is important and you can save time and money by learning what foods trigger inflammation for you and what supplements to include.
+Getting to the root cause and heart of inflammation is essential.
+This can save you time and money in the long run by learning what foods trigger inflammation for you and what supplements and dietary changes you should make.

 Consuming foods that increase gut inflammation and the immune system response can dial up inflammation and trigger myofascial trigger points that appear to turn on like a light switch.
 I like to compare it to a dormant volcano that doesn't cause any harm until it becomes active and erupts.
 Muscle tightness can turn into radiating pain and the aftermath what I call a "food hangover" which can take about 48-72 hours to leave the body through elimination.
 By avoiding the allergens in the diet that contribute to inflammation, you can eliminate the effects of myofascial trigger points.
 Be careful with food contamination and eating out.
 Unfortunately, I have suffered unnecessarily from contamination and eating at restaurants, despite asking questions and requesting a gluten-free menu.
 I know which restaurants are allergy-friendly, unless I am traveling and am not familiar with the area.
 Do your research and choose "farm to table" restaurants and cafes.
 Pack you own food, just in case you cannot find a grocery store with the items that are safe.
 Learn from other bloggers and professionals who have written at length on this subject.
 Why reinvent the wheel?
 See below for references.